 Inflammation, immunity—both, when they manifest together in a condition, can sometimes be the underlying cause of allergies.

-And burdock could possibly help, according to both traditional herbalism and research.
+And burdock could help, according to both traditional herbalism and research.

-The bitter root of this plant has long been used to treat allergies in folk medicine or other cultural practices.
+The bitter root of this plant has long been used to treat allergies in cultural practices.
 Now, science is showing some merit to these longstanding approaches.

 One 2015 study even showed that certain biomarkers only occurring during allergic reactions in the body were reduced and relieved with the help of extracts from burdock.